 We want to use the techniques developed in this section to recover \cite[Theorem 4.3]{BM2}.
 The moduli spaces $\overline{M}_{0,4}$ is isomorphic to the projective line $\mathbb{P}^{1}$ while $\overline{M}_{0,5}$ is the blow-up of $\mathbb{P}^{2}$ in four points in general position.
 The following is well known but we want to give a proof following the argument used in Proposition \ref{Mg1}.

-\begin{Proposition} The automorphisms group of $\overline{M}_{0,5}$ is isomorphic to $S_{5}$. \end{Proposition} \begin{proof} It is well known that any fibration $\overline{M}_{0,5}\rightarrow\overline{M}_{0,4}$ factorizes through a forgetful morphism, see for instance \cite{BM2}.
+\begin{Proposition} The automorphism group of $\overline{M}_{0,5}$ is isomorphic to $S_{5}$. \end{Proposition} \begin{proof} It is well known that any fibration $\overline{M}_{0,5}\rightarrow\overline{M}_{0,4}$ factorizes through a forgetful morphism, see for instance \cite{BM2}.
 This yields a surjective morphism of groups

 exactly as in Theorem \ref{aut}.
 Let $\phi$ be an automorphism of $\overline{M}_{0,5}$ inducing the trivial permutation.
 Then we get five commutative diagrams